GreptimeTeam/docs/docs/en/v0.4/user-guide/query-data/sql.md

 GreptimeDB supports full SQL for you to query data from a database.
 Here are some query examples for the `monitor` so you can get familiar with using SQL alongside GreptimeDB functions.

+For examples on how to create the `monitor` table and insert data into it, please refer to [Table Management](/user-guide/table-management.md#create-table) and [Write Data](/user-guide/write-data/sql.md).

 ## SELECT

 To select all the data from the `monitor` table, use the `SELECT` statement: